 or downloaded from the GitHub release page.
 See section Set Up Simpleaf Manually for details.

-However, suppose the piscem index was built by directly calling the piscem build
+Suppose the piscem index was built by directly calling the salmon index

-, since there will be no log JSON files for simpleaf to process.
-Furthermore, one needs to give the path to the piscem index prefix to the --index
+program instead of simpleaf index.
+In that case, one needs to give the path to the piscem index prefix to the --index

 $ ls $IDX_DIR/index